fossabot/waterfox-flat-remix/README.md

 ./scripts/install.sh -g
 ```

-*Those features are not included by default, because can introduce bugs or Firefox functionalities lost.*
+*Those features are not included by default, because can introduce bugs or Waterfox functionalities lost.*

 - **hide-single-tab.css** *GNOMISH*